 At UVM, Kerry facilitates the disclosure of new technologies and their transfer to both established and new start-up companies for commercialization.
 Kerry also supports UVM's industry-related research activities with her experience in negotiating a wide variety of funding and research support agreements with both large and small companies.

-Jason Powell, JD, Business Support Generalist
+Richard Gomez, JD, Business Support Generalist